 Are you a Paragard IUD victim?
 Contact us for help…

 Have you or a loved one been injured by copper intrauterine device Paragard T 380A?
-Please contact our mass tort attorneys at phone number 877-631-3652 for a free case evaluation and to discuss your legal options 24/7.
+Please contact our mass tort attorneys for a free case evaluation and to discuss your legal options 24/7.
 Call or fill out the form on this page, and our Paragard lawyers will contact you about joining the 2022 lawsuit.

 Our law firm is devoted to fighting for the largest settlement possible for you.
 Our free case review will determine whether you have a viable Paragard lawsuit against the device manufacturer.
 Our personal injury lawyers gather your medical records.
 And we take no payment unless we win.

 - Pending Recalls, Pending recalls for the April 30, 2014 Enforcement Report, FDA.
 Note that women who get pregnant with the Paragard implanted risk ectopic pregnancy.